TIBCOSoftware/mashling-recipes/README.md

 ## Adding a new mashling app into the mesh

-Mashling is a event-driven microgateway application that that can work with a variety of triggers such as REST, KAFKA and MQTT etc. For more info on mashling [see](https://github.com/TIBCOSoftware/mashling-cli)
+Mashling is an event-driven microgateway application that that can work with a variety of triggers such as REST, KAFKA and MQTT etc. For more info on mashling [see](https://github.com/TIBCOSoftware/mashling-cli)

 Mashling apps can consume events such as REST endpoint invocation or a message delivered on a KAFKA topic.
 As a result, deploying a mashling app into the L7 proxy framework such as Lyft/Envoy needs some configuration.